Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

 # ]
 ```

-Alteratively, we can use the function `sorted` to return the list sorted alphabetically:
+Alternatively, we can use the function `sorted` to return the list sorted alphabetically:

 ```py
 sorted_movie_titles = sorted(movie_titles)